Andreas-Garcia/audiometa/docs/METADATA_FIELD_GUIDE.md

 - **Vorbis**: Native separate `DISCNUMBER` and `DISCTOTAL` fields, unlimited range
 - **RIFF**: ✗ Not supported (format limitation)

-For detailed information on disc number formats, limitations, reading/writing behavior, and e✗amples, see the **[Disc Number Handling Guide](DISC_NUMBER.md)**.
+For detailed information on disc number formats, limitations, reading/writing behavior, and examples, see the **[Disc Number Handling Guide](DISC_NUMBER.md)**.

 ## Lyrics Support

-Two types of lyrics are supported: synchronized lyrics (synchronized with music, for karaoke) and unsynchronized lyrics (plain te✗t).
+Two types of lyrics are supported: synchronized lyrics (synchronized with music, for karaoke) and unsynchronized lyrics (plain text).

 ### Synchronized Lyrics